project-meucci/thimm.github.io/docs/Farmerama/49-the-sustainable-cooperative-wilding-beneficial-insects-and-connecting-faith-with-farming.md

 ---
-title: 49: The Sustainable Cooperative, wilding, beneficial insects and connecting faith with farming
+title: 49 The Sustainable Cooperative Wilding Beneficial Insects And Connecting Faith With Farming
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2019-08-25)